How to Have a Great Vacation on a Budget in the Philippines (2026 Guide)

 Accommodation is usually the second biggest expense after transportation.
 Here's how to keep it low:

 - Pension houses (P500-P1,200/night) — Filipino-style budget hotels.
-Basic but clean rooms with private bathrooms.
-Common in provincial tourist destinations.
-Ask locals for recommendations — the best pension houses aren't always on Booking.com.
+Ask locals — the best ones aren't always on Booking.com.

 Ang accommodation ay karaniwang ikalawang pinakamalaking gastos pagkatapos ng transportasyon.
 Narito kung paano ito mabawasan: